Quality assurance - external (EQA)

 An EQA should be up to date with the qualification content and the requirements for teachingassessment and IQA, as well as any relevant regulations.

-It’s good practice if the EQA is currently delivering and assessing the qualification themselves, so they can appreciate things from both sides.
+It’s good practice if the EQA is also currently delivering and assessing the qualification themselves, so they can appreciate things from both sides.

 Learners, when they successfully complete a qualification, will receive a certificate with the awarding organisation’s name on, as well as the centre's name.